 As the organisations’ footprint grew, the Board approved a name change in 2011.
 The new name, Western Riverina Community College (WRCC), better reflects the community’s increased learning needs and the organisation’s expanding range of services provided to satellite communities around Griffith.

 In 2016, WRCC opened a campus in Leeton, to cater to the learning needs of neighbouring communities.
 Since then, the College has continued to evolve and grow, while always keeping a sharp focus on ensuring that all activities occur in parallel with the College’s purpose.
 To this end, WRCC, with the approval of the NSW Education Standards Authority, opened the Western Riverina Community School (WRCS).WRCS is a secondary school for young people who have and or are disengaging from the mainstream school system.
 The school provides its students with the opportunity to engage in school within an adult education environment, enabling them to complete years 9 – 12.

 The journey of the College spans 40 years, emerging from the vision of committed volunteers to now providing lifelong and life-wide Adult Community Education.
 Today the College maintains a workforce of over 35 employees and provides learning to over 3000 students each year.

 We are always excited to hear from anyone with a passion for learning and vision to grow our community.

 Feel free to send through your resume and a brief cover letter outlining your experience.

-For information about courses offered during the current term, including dates, times and prices, please download our course guides below.
+For information about courses offered please download our workplace skills course directory below.